Centro para las Artes, Sostenibilidad y Acción

 -

-Understanding the cloud forest ecosystem and hydrological cycle
+Understanding the cloud forest ecosystem and the hydrological cycle

 -

-Understanding the connection between and intact ecosystem and food and water security
+Understanding the relationship between an intact ecosystem and food and water security

-In 2019 CASA founded the Club Ecológico Toabunchi as a way to promote environmental education amongst the children of Pucará and Santa Rosa in the Intag River Valley.
-Local children rarely understand or appreciate the extreme biodiversity that surrounds them.
-Our goal was to help local youth understand the importance of these megadiverse forests to the world, and long term sustainable economic activity.
+In 2019, CASA founded the Toabunchi Ecological Club to promote environmental education among the children of Pucará and Santa Rosa in the Intag River Valley.
+Local children rarely understand or appreciate the extraordinary biodiversity that surrounds them.
+Our goal was to help them recognize the importance of these megadiverse forests for the world and for long-term sustainable economic development.

-We started with outings: visiting the forests, waterfalls, rivers, and mountains of our home territory.
-We then started explaining how the cloud forest ecosystem works and articulating the connection between intact forests, water security, and food security.
-This process was followed by workshops helping the kids identify the flora and fauna of our forests.
-Finally, we implemented a water quality monitoring program where the children have learned to interpret results for nitrogen, dissolved oxygen, phosphates, pH, and fecal coliform counts to identify point sources of pollution.
+We began with field outings to explore the forests, waterfalls, rivers, and mountains of our territory.
+We then explained how the cloud forest ecosystem works and the connection between intact forests, water security, and food security.
+This process continued with workshops that helped the children identify local flora and fauna.
+Finally, we implemented a water quality monitoring program through which participants learned to interpret nitrogen levels, dissolved oxygen, phosphates, pH, and fecal coliform counts to identify possible sources of contamination.

-Plans for the future included systemizing the water quality information into a common-source data base, the purchase of ponchos, boots, T-shirts, and med kits for the clubs, ongoing financing of transportation and food costs for the outings, and ongoing environmental education workshops for the guides.
+Future plans include systematizing water quality information into a shared-access database; acquiring ponchos, boots, T-shirts, and first-aid kits for the clubs; ensuring ongoing funding for transportation and meals during field trips; and maintaining continuous environmental education workshops for the guides.